Diagnosed with Myositis?

 How do I find out more about participating in the ALKIVIA study?

-If you are interested in taking part in the ALKIVIA study and would like more information about participating, leave your contact information and a member of the ALKIVIA patient support team will contact you.
+If you are interested in taking part in the ALKIVIA study and would like more information about participating, email us at clinicaltrials@argenx.com and a member of the ALKIVIA patient support team will contact you.

 Resources